BelenJM/denmark-salmon/README.md

-# The genomic history of the Atlantic salmon in Denmark: scripts and analysis
+# The genomic history of the Atlantic salmon in Denmark
+## scripts and analysis
 Scripts and analysis of the study on the genomic history of the Danish salmon population (article in prep.)

 Scripts contain: